-This address will be given by Lewis Pugh on the 70th Anniversary of the Commonwealth in Westminister Abbey on 11 March 2019.
+This address was given by Lewis Pugh on the 70th Anniversary of the Commonwealth in Westminster Abbey on 11 March 2019.

 ON THE EDGE OF THE ICE

 I am standing at the North Pole, on the edge of the ice.
 In front of me is a large open patch of sea.
 And the wind is bone-chilling.

 I start stripping off my thermal gear, until I’m down to just my Speedo trunks.
 And what I remember most about that moment, was that feeling of dread inside my stomach.

 And then I hear the countdown: “Three – two – ONE!”